 Coloring Epoxy Resin with Acrylic Paint

-Watercolours and watercolours have a very low pigmentation.
-This means that only in very large quantities would they actually colour the resin.
-In addition, the components epoxy resin – watercolour/watercolour are very difficult to mix.
+Watercolors have a very low pigmentation.
+This means that only in very large quantities would they actually color the resin.
+In addition, the components epoxy resin – watercolor/watercolor are very difficult to mix.

 Oil paint contains lipids through the oil it contains, which do not combine with the resin.
 When these two components are combined, the formation of lumps is practically pre-programmed.

-The most frequently asked Questions about colouring of Epoxy Resin
+The most frequently asked Questions about coloring of Epoxy Resin

-Painting Epoxy Resin in colour – is that possible?
+❓ Painting Epoxy Resin in color – is that possible?

-Epoxy resin can also be painted in colour.
+Epoxy resin can also be painted in color.
 However, you should use car paint or another high-quality two-component paint for this purpose.
-Even though it is generally most effective to colour the resin directly during the casting process, it may make sense to paint it afterwards.
-This is the case, for example, when building resin tables or aquariums/terrariums.
+Even though it is generally most effective to color the resin directly during the casting process, it may make sense to paint it afterwards.
+This is the case, for example, when building aquariums/terrariums.